<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=521127644762074&amp;ev=PageView&amp;noscript=1">

 The EKS Migration

 Framebridge already relies on Fairwinds Managed Kubernetes-as-a-Service to run its workloads, working closely together to ensure that the company’s infrastructure is reliable and secure.
 When Framebridge was ready to move from kOps to EKS, Fairwinds SREs conducted a comprehensive analysis of the existing infrastructure and workflows to ensure a seamless migration and minimal downtime during the process.
 Fairwinds set up a maintenance window to ensure a clean zero-downtime cutover, taking steps to mitigate any potential issues.
-The team also created a rollback plan in case the transition did not go as smoothly as planned.
+The team created a rollback plan in case the transition did not go as smoothly as planned.
 Fairwinds SREs also built out clusters in parallel to ensure consistency across environments

 The engagement kicked off with a comprehensive analysis of the current infrastructure and workflows to understand their specific challenges and objectives.
 Following this collaborative planning phase, Fairwinds deployed its Managed Kubernetes-as-a-Service, focusing on: